cue-lang/cuelang.org/content/docs/howto/constrain-the-length-of-a-string/en.md

 {{{end}}}

 {{< info >}}
-The "len()"-based examples use an embedded scalar value with an alias to permit their fields to be of type "string" whilst *also* allowing their byte lengths to be constrained.
+The `len()`-based examples use an embedded scalar value with an alias to permit their fields to be of type `string` whilst *also* allowing their byte lengths to be constrained.

-This pattern will be obsoleted by the "must()" directive, which is tracked in this CUE Issue: <https://github.com/cue-lang/cue/issues/575>.
+This pattern will be obsoleted by the `must()` directive, which is tracked in this CUE Issue: <https://github.com/cue-lang/cue/issues/575>.
 {{< /info >}}